-This short-term vocational education course is designed to provide new and incumbent workers with the strategies required in understanding their customers or client's needs.
-The curriculum is modifiable for the LEP student.
-The topics covered but are not limited to making shopping an enjoyable experience, accommodating customers with disabilities, in-store and phone customers, keeping commitments to your customer, and special orders.
+New and incumbent workers receive the strategies required in understanding their customers or client's needs.
+The curriculum is modifiable for the LEP students.
+The topics covered but are not limited to making shopping an enjoyable experience, accomodating customers with disabilities, interacting with in-store and phone customers, keeping commitments to your customer, and handling special orders.